Collaborating to Help Students on the Spectrum Thrive in College

 About 1 in 88 traditional college-age individuals has been identified with autism spectrum disorder (ASD) according to estimates from the Centers for Disease Control and Prevention (CDC).
 By 2022, the CDC anticipates the number will rise to 1 in 59 individuals.
 The number of enrolled students with ASD has increased exponentially across the country at institutions of higher learning, including the University of Louisville.

-- Participants will be able to identify the characteristics associated with Autism Spectrum Disorder.
+- Identify the characteristics associated with Autism Spectrum Disorder (ASD)

-- Participants will be able to identify University and community resources of support for students with ASD.
+- Identify university and community resources of support for students with ASD

-- Participants will be able to apply strategies for educating students with ASD in the classroom.
+- Apply strategies for educating students with ASD in the classroom

-- Participants will be equipped with tools to better manage escalated situations involving students with ASD.
+- Identify tools to better manage escalated situations involving students with ASD